sajjadGG/book-python/advanced/function/functional-paradigm.rst

         on_success = lambda result: print(result),
         on_error = lambda error: print(error))

+Function can be assigned to variable:

 .. code-block:: python
-    :caption: Function can be assigned to variable

     from datetime import datetime
     from time import sleep